markp112/vue-pagemaker/README.md

 # vue-pagemaker
-A project to allow the creation of a website by laying out pages adding elements and styling the elements.
+A project to allow the creation of a website by laying out pages adding and styling the elements using pre built components.
 This project is in development.

 ## Project setup
 ```